Why Secure Coding Matters

 See how your organization can run secure

-code training as a measurable control with
+code training as a measurable control

-clear behavior outcomes for engineering and
+with clear behavior outcomes for

-security leadership.
+engineering and security leadership.

-Real-World Example: Injection in an Internal Admin API
+Real-World Example: Injection in an Internal

 Consider an internal admin endpoint used by